Small business success tip: 5 things you need before a logo

 Ready for 5 power small business tips that can help you have a strong brand & succeed?

 Excited to help you!

 So!
-You have a great idea, a great product, and you just can’t WAIT to launch your brand.
+You’ve stumbled across the internet on knowing how to make money online – best methods and have a great idea, a great product, and you just can’t WAIT to launch your brand.
 But you want to do it the right way.
 You know that to appeal to the right customers and business connections, you need to have a professional brand presentation.
 One that reflects your start-up in an attractive and engaging manner.
 In a manner that gets noticed within your industry!
 But… how can you get a brand that makes such a great first impression without breaking the bank?

 It’s true, you don’t need the Roll’s Royce of identity design and a top dollar brand design agency to launch (unless you want to launch BIG from the get-go).
 BUT you need to get a designer who understands and applies branding principles in their work, and you need to be able to explain your brand to them, so they can really help you make an impact.

 Your brand needs to be crystal clear.
 To you, to anyone who will work with you, and to anyone who will see your brand.
 Only clear brands stand out and stand a chance to be remembered.

 So, before you hire a designer (or anyone else), go to an inspired place like your favorite cafe, bring your laptop or notepad, and think thoroughly about your brand.
 Brainstorm and then summarize the following 5 points:

 1. THE WHAT – YOUR UNIQUE OFFERING